Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 *scope: modconfig*

-Get the current settings of a subreddit.
+Get the settings of a subreddit.

 In the API, this returns the current settings of the subreddit.
 It can be used in `POST /api/site_admin`.